Py-Contributors/AudioBook/README.md

 ab.text_to_speech()
 ```

+## Usages

+Audibook is python module to listen your fav pdf book.

 ### Linux installation requirements

 - If you are on a linux system and if the voice output is not working , then :